 https://birding-experience.com/wp-content/uploads/2022/02/Napo-Wildlife-Center-Saladero-Psittacidae-Yasuni-XA-320-1240x700.jpg

 After an early and hearty breakfast, we will go by rowing boat and then by motorboat to the banks of the Napo River.
-From there we will visit two "clay licks": these are clay cliffs covered with minerals that several species of Psittacidae come to ingest to facilitate their digestion (diet composed almost exclusively of acidic fruits and vegetables).
-The first clay lick is located directly on an open bank of the Napo river, the second is inside the forest and is more like a cave.
+From there, we will visit two "clay licks": clay cliffs covered with minerals visited by several parrot species to facilitate their digestion (diet composed almost exclusively of acidic fruits and vegetables).
+The first clay lick is located directly on an open bank of the Napo River; the second is inside the forest and is more like a cave.
 It attracts very different species from the first.
 After this incredible sight, we will take a trail in Terra Firme close to the second clay lick in search of the characteristic species of this flooded ecosystem.
-After lunch, we will take a motorboat ride along the Napo River to look for some interesting "white water" riparian species (named after the light brown colour of the great Amazonian rivers that carry silt and material from the high Andes where they originate).
-At the end of the day, we will return to our lodge via the "black water" canals, so called because of their dark tea colour (due to the tannins in the decomposing leaves washed by the Amazonian rains and accumulating in the rivers and lagoons).
+After lunch, we will take a motorboat ride along the Napo River to look for some interesting "white water" riparian species (named after the light brown color of the great Amazonian rivers that carry silt and material from the high Andes where they originate).
+At the end of the day, we will return to our lodge via the "black water" canals, so called because of their dark tea color (due to the tannins in the decomposing leaves washed by the Amazonian rains and accumulating in the rivers and lagoons).

 Note: The activities of these two days will vary according to the climate.